 Ruby-throated hummingbirds are solitary birds that only come together in pairs to mate after males perform courtship displays that include large arcs with buzzing at the lowest point.
 These hummingbirds are polygamous, and males may mate with several females.
-Pairs will produce 1-3 broods of 2 oval-shaped, plain white eggs each per year.
+Each female parent will build her thick cup-shaped nest lined with fine plant fibers or down and trimmed with moss and lichens for camouflage, placed 5-20 feet above the ground.

-The female parent will build the thick cup-shaped nest lined with fine plant fibers or down and trimmed with moss and lichens for camouflage, placed 5-20 feet above the ground.
-She incubates the eggs for 10-16 days.
-After the eggs have hatched, the female parent cares for the nestlings for 15-22 days until they are mature enough to leave the nest.
+A female ruby-throated hummingbird will produce 1-3 broods of 2 oval-shaped, plain white eggs each per year.
+She incubates the eggs for 10-16 days, and after the eggs have hatched, the female parent cares for the nestlings for 15-22 days until they are mature enough to leave the nest.
 Male ruby-throated hummingbird parents play no role in caring for the eggs or chicks.

 Ruby-throats will occasionally hybridize with black-chinned hummingbirds where the ranges of the two species overlap.